OpaxIV/drm_in_games/easyanticheat/introduction.md

 # Analysis of the EasyAntiCheat.sys Binary

 ## Introduction
-The following text provides an analysis of the sub component "EasyAntiCheat.sys".
-It is part of the Easy Anti-Cheat Engine software.
+The following introduction shall provide an initial overview of one of the components of the Easy Anti-Cheat Engine ("EasyAntiCheat.sys").

 ### Definition of an Anti-Cheat Engine
 Anti-cheat engines are wastly used in the gaming landscape.
 These tools' purpose is to recognize players, which use tools made for manipulating game software (cheating tools).
 Anti-cheat engines are mostly used in multiplayer games and can be deployed client-sided as an external program, client-sided as an integrated program or server-sided.